 Looking for budget travel to nearby countries either via bus/ferry or airplane.
 Try Pen Travel & Tours located at 304 Orchard Street, #03-75 Lucky Plaza.
 Phone: (65) 6737-9231

 Banks – ATM’s and banks are readily available all over Singapore.

-We stayed at Fernloft Hostel (there are three located throughout Singapore).
+We stayed at Fernloft Hostel (there several located throughout Singapore).
 We stayed at the 301 River Valley location which is about a 20-25 minute walk to Chinatown and about 15 minutes walk to the big shopping areas along nearby Orchard Street.
 The bus stop is located right across the street and its merely minutes to the main part of town.
-Their reservation desk is open 24/7, very friendly and helpful staff, 1 or 2 working Internet consoles and a variety of rooms ranging from private, to 4 beds (bunk style) to larger rooms.
+Their reservation desk is open 24/7, very friendly and helpful staff – a variety of rooms ranging from private, to 4 beds (bunk style) to larger rooms.

 Metro / Bus – serves greater Singapore, is affordable, efficient and easy to get around.
-You can easily spend an hour on the metro as it is extensive and runs for a long distance.
+One can easily spend an hour on the metro as it is extensive and runs for a long distance.
 Ticket machines are located next to the metro gates at each stop.
 Touch screens make this a fairly easy purchasing experience.
-Touch the metro stop on the screen that you want to go to and the price will pop up.
+Touch the desired metro stop on the screen and the price will pop up.

 Tipping is already included at most hotels and restaurants as a “service charge” and is not expected.
 In fact, tipping is illegal at the airport.
-Tipping is also not necessary at the Hawker food stalls.
+Tipping is also not necessary at the hawker food stalls.